pearsonca/scala-commsim/index.md

 For certain flavors of covert groups - e.g., consumers and distributors of illegal substances, persons with persecuted sexual preferences - snowball sampling can make [reasonable in-roads][biernacki1981snowball].
-However, the elements of successful snowball sampling are conspicuously untenable for certain classes of covert groups, such as violent terrorist organizations or state espionage apparati.
-In some cases, these groups may even be structured in a way
-- high compartmentalization, with multiple layers of indirection - such that fundamental assumptions of snowball sampling about the relationship structure are violated.
+However, the techniques required for successful snowball sampling are conspicuously untenable for certain classes of covert groups, such as violent terrorist organizations or state espionage apparati.
+In some cases, these groups may even be structured in a way - high compartmentalization, with multiple layers of indirection - such that fundamental assumptions of snowball sampling about the relationship structure are violated.

 These problems - heterogeneity and stringent observation limits - are shared by the natural sciences.
 Recent work has begun to tackle these problems in